 B-lymphocyte antigen CD20 (CD20) positivity in tissue biopsy.

 2) Patients with MCL must be symptomatic and need immediate therapy.
-Symptoms and nature of MCL include any of the following: a) blastoid variant, b) pleomorphic variant, c) B symptoms, d) Mantle Cell International Prognostic Score (MIPI) > 3, e) Antigen KI-67 (ki67) > 30%, f) bulky tumors > 5 cm, g) disease threatening organ function, h) elevated Lactate Dehydrogenase (LDH), i) peripheral blood white blood cell (PB WBC) > 50,000, j) pancytopenia due to bone marrow MCL, k) patient’s choice due to anxiety; l) pain due to lymphoma.
+Symptoms and nature of MCL include any of the following: a) blastoid variant; b) pleomorphic variant; c) B symptoms, d) MIPI > 3, e) Ki 67 >/= 30%, f) bulky tumors > 7 cm or in case of >/=2 tumors, each >/=5 cm in diameter, g) disease threatening organ function, h) elevated LDH, i) PB WBC > 50,000, j) pancytopenia due to bone marrow MCL, k) patient’s choice due to anxiety; l) pain due to lymphoma; m) somatic mutations in the TP53, c-MYC or NOTCH genes; n) size of spleen >/=20 cm

 3) Patient has newly diagnosed disease with no prior therapy.